Your online survey is written, programmed, and ready to go - but before sending it into fieldwork, have you properly tested it?

 When programming a survey this is typically one of the final steps.

-Realize before you begin this step that there will likely be some sort of edit needed whether is has to do with routing, spelling/grammar, disqualification questions, or formatting.
+Before you begin this step, there will likely be some sort of edit needed whether it has to do with routing, spelling/grammar, disqualification questions, or formatting.
 Survey programming can be complicated, so it's important to take your time and not rush the process.

 Approach your survey testing like there is 1 error in the version and it is your job to find it.
 With this mindset, you'll pay close attention to all of the details.